mclane/RasPiTracker/README.md

 The picam is used to collect hi resolution images on the sd card as well as video snippets of 2 min length.
 Low resolution images are transmitted via ssdv. ssdv functions are from https://github.com/fsphil/ssdv

-The i2c SW driver comes from here: http://www.byvac.com//downloads/Pi/bcm2835_i2cbb.zip and is needed since the pi hardware does not support clock stretching which is required for the gps chip
+The i2c SW driver comes from here: http://www.byvac.com//downloads/Pi/bcm2835_i2cbb.zip and is needed since the pi hardware does not support clock stretching which is required for the gps chip.